 I love a good Ripley’s attraction.
 In fact, the Smoky Mountains are home to the most Ripley’s attractions of anywhere in the world, making it a good opportunity to take advantage of their combo passes and visit even more attractions in Gatlinburg.

 This course features 54 holes of the old days with “down on the farm” family fun.
-And it includes animated barnyard characters, water features and interactive elements.
+And it includes animated barnyard characters like pigs and chickens, water features and interactive elements.